The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 4. Flowering Habits

-The string of tears is an evergreen perennial plant that blooms clustered flowers that are whitish to creamy in color.
+The string of tears is an evergreen perennial plant that blooms with cloned white flowers to be creamy in color.

 It is a seasonal bloomer that blooms from late summer to early winter.